ruby/www.ruby-lang.org/en/documentation/faq/10/index.md

 few interfaces to learn.
 In fact, C code used to extend Ruby often ends up looking surprisingly like Ruby code itself.

-First, get the Ruby source distribution and read README.EXT.
+First, get the Ruby source distribution and read `README.EXT`.
 This is a good document, not only if you're writing an extension library, but also if you want to understand Ruby more deeply.

-Next, have a look at the source of the interpreter itself, and at the various supplied extensions in the ext/ directory.
-You'll also find good examples under contrib/ on the Ruby ftp sites.
+Next, have a look at the source of the interpreter itself, and at the various supplied extensions in the `ext/` directory.
+You'll also find good examples under `contrib/` on the Ruby ftp sites.

 ### Can I use Tcl/Tk interface in Ruby?

 There are two interfaces to Tcl/Tk included in the standard distribution.
-One is under ext/tcltk/ and loaded with require "tcltk".
+One is under `ext/tcltk/` and loaded with `require "tcltk"`.
 The syntax is very close to that Tcl, which is passed to Tcl interpreter.
 Unfortunately, the description for this library is written in Japanese.

-The other is under ext/tk/ and loaded with require "tk".
+The other is under `ext/tk/` and loaded with `require "tk"`.
 Its syntax closer to the style of the Tk interface provided by the Perl and Python interfaces.

 ### Tk won't work.